Updated: June 22nd, 2018

 Fast forward a century and some change and here we are at my go-to spot for delicious food and authentic Greek culture in America.
 Today, Tarpons Springs, Florida is home to the highest percentage of Greek Americans anywhere in the United States–and yet, John Stamos continues to elude me.

-This map illustrates just where in Florida you can find the Tarpon Springs Sponge Docks and also that I really need to get my ass to the Bahamas.
+This map illustrates just where in Florida you can find the Tarpon Springs Sponge Docks and also that I really need to get my ass to The Bahamas.
 Holy turquoise water!
+[Update: I’ve since been to The Bahamas and damn is that water gorgeous!]

 The Tarpon Springs Sponge Docks is a quaint Greek community proud of their sponge-diving past and of that cheese they set on fire at your table.
 I’m quite proud of them for that too, actually.
 The area is full of retail shops, restaurants and bakeries, attractions, and spelling errors.